-Ц Work with stakeholders above to ensure that the language of the contract meets all repository needs.
+Work with stakeholders above to ensure that the language of the contract meets all repository needs.
 Get sign-off from Service Sponsor, Copyright Office, Budget office, and University Counsel.
 Distribute copies of signed contract to all relevant stakeholders.
-Review contract yearly to see if changes are necessary. lf worl king with an internal unit: Compose a written agreement detailing each unit's responsibilities and obligations.
+Review contract yearly to see if changes are necessary.
+If work king with an internal unit: If work Compose a written agreement detailing each unit's responsibilities and obligations.
+Compose a written agreement detailing each unit's responsibilities and obligations.
+Work with stakeholders above to ensure that the language of the agreement meets all Compose a written agreement detailing each unit's responsibilities and obligations.
 Work with stakeholders above to ensure that the language of the agreement meets all repository needs.
+Compose a written agreement detailing each unit's responsibilities and obligations.
+Work with stakeholders above to ensure that the language of the agreement meets all repository needs.
+Get sign-off from Service Sponsor, Copyright Office, Budget office, and University 0 Compose a written agreement detailing each unit's responsibilities and obligations.
+Work with stakeholders above to ensure that the language of the agreement meets all repository needs.
+Get sign-off from Service Sponsor, Copyright Office, Budget office, and University Counsel, as well as the leadership of the unit you're working with.